Schedule a Consultation →

 "What can you do where the time just disappears?"
 The thing that absorbs you so completely you forget to eat is a loud clue.

 "Could you do it for ten-plus years?"
 This is the question that saves people years of wandering.
-I'll have someone excitedly pitch me an idea, and I ask, "could you do it for ten-plus years?" and they go quiet.
-If the honest answer is no, it's not your dharma.
+Someone excitedly pitches me an idea, and I ask, "could you do it for ten-plus years?" and they go quiet.
+If the honest answer is no, it isn't your dharma.
 If it's yes, you're onto something.

 When the four circles line up, you can say it in one clean sentence: "I help [these people] go from [this problem] to [this better place]."
 When you can say that, and mean it, you've found the centre.